lucascaires/wat-theme/README.md

 ```

 # Build for production
-This will also purge Tailwind
+This will also purge unused class from tailwind css build

 ```
 npm run prod